HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Discussion

 We have demonstrated both the conditional and unconditional generation capabilities of HUG-VAS.
-While the conditional generation scenarios introduced here are, to our knowledge, unprecedented in prior work, the task of unconditional generation (i.e., synthesizing new anatomical geometries) has been previously explored, though primarily in the context of single-channel vessels when applied to the aorta.
-Traditional approaches generally involve establishing pointwise correspondences across surface meshes, applying PCA to the regularized dataset, and synthesizing new samples by drawing PCA coefficients from a fitted multivariate Gaussian distribution.
-To benchmark HUG-VAS against these methods, we implemented this PCA with Gaussian sampling baseline across all five aortic branches.
+While the conditional scenarios introduced here are, to our knowledge, unprecedented in prior work, unconditional generation (i.e., synthesizing new anatomical geometries) has been explored before, though primarily in the context of single-channel vessels when applied to the aorta.
+Traditional approaches typically establish pointwise correspondences across surface meshes, apply PCA to the aligned dataset, and synthesize new samples by drawing PCA coefficients from a fitted multivariate Gaussian distribution.
+To benchmark HUG-VAS against such methods, we implemented the baseline using PCA with Gaussian sampling across all five aortic branches.
 Surface correspondence was established by evaluating the NURBS representations at fixed streamwise and radial resolutions (e.g., $200\times80$ for the main aorta).
 For generation, we sampled the first 21 PCA coefficients from a multivariate Gaussian distributions fitted from the training dataset.
-In addition to this standard PCA baseline, we introduce a novel “decoupled PCA” approach aligned with our hierarchical framework.
-Specifically, PCA was performed separately on the latent encodings of centerlines and radial profiles, and independent multivariate Gaussian distributions were fitted for each.
+In addition to this standard PCA baseline, we introduce a new ``decoupled PCA'' approach aligned with our hierarchical framework.
+Specifically, PCA was performed separately on latent encodings of centerlines and radial profiles, and independent multivariate Gaussian distributions were fitted for each.
 New samples were then generated by independently sampling centerline and radial coefficients.
-This strategy decouples the variation of centerline and radii during generation, allowing greater flexibility and diversity.
-We generated 500 samples using HUG-VAS, standard ``PCA + Gaussian'', and ``PCA + Gaussian Decoupled''.
-These samples, along with the training data, were projected into the PCA latent space, and their distributions are shown in Fig.~\ref{fig:pca}a.
-The results reveal broader latent space coverages for ``PCA + Gaussian'' and ``PCA + Gaussian Decoupled'' than HUG-VAS.
-This observation is consistent with the findings of Romero et al. \cite{romero2021clinically}, who reported greater variation in PCA with Gaussian sampling compared to PCA combined with a GAN.
-Although PCA with random sampling approaches are often recommended for generating larger shape variations, we found that they can produce visually implausible samples, a caveat for those aiming to maximize shape variability.
-The underlying cause of this non-physicality lies in the PCA encoding process, which focuses solely on capturing directions of maximal variance across point clouds, without enforcing surface continuity or anatomical plausibility for the PCA modes.
-More importantly the ``PCA + Gaussian'' approach constructs a linear subspace spanned by the principal PCA modes, which is fundamentally different from the nonlinear space learned by HUG-VAS.
-This distinction is quantitatively examined in Fig.~\ref{fig:pca}b, where we compute the distance of each generated sample to the PCA linear subspace derived from the ``PCA + Gaussian'' baseline.
-The results shows that both ``PCA + Gaussian Decoupled'' and HUG-VAS produce samples with nonzero distances, indicating that both models explore generative spaces that diverge from the original linear PCA manifold.
-Interestingly, ``PCA + Gaussian Decoupled'' exhibits a unimodal distance distribution, reflecting its underlying multivariate Gaussian assumption.
-In contrast, HUG-VAS yields a more complex and multimodal distance distribution, suggesting that it captures a more intricate sample space.
-Notably, this does not necessarily imply that HUG-VAS, or generative shape models more broadly, learns a more accurate distribution, as the true underlying data distribution remains unknown.
-Nevertheless, it is empirically reasonable to consider that the anatomical shape space is likely to be more complex than a unimodal distribution over a linear PCA latent space—a complexity that HUG-VAS is in a better position to represent, especially if more training data becomes available.
+This strategy decouples centerline and radial variation during generation, enabling greater flexibility and diversity.
+We additionally include the widely used point voxel diffusion (PVD) model~\cite{zhou20213d} from the computer vision field as a baseline.
+However, it often fails to generate geometries with intact and topologically consistent surfaces (see details in Supplementary Note 4).